homeymusic/SternBrocotR/README.md

 stern_brocot(sqrt(3), 0.1) # returns 5 / 3
 ```

-#### Full function call results

-Each `stern_brocot()` result includes metadata about the approximation process, such as the depth
+Each `stern_brocot()` result includes metadata about the approximation process,
-of the Stern-Brocot tree traversal and path representation.
+such as the depth of the Stern-Brocot tree traversal and the path representation.

 | x        | num | den | approximation |   error    | valid_min | valid_max | depth | path | path_id |
 |----------|-----|-----|---------------|------------|-----------|-----------|-------|------|---------|